 Injuries are more common when using a treadmill in comparison to using an elliptical.
 Incline sprints can be very dangerous, especially if you are not qualified for such exercises.
 Most of the injuries are shin splints, knee injuries, and stress fractures as well.

-As mentioned above, treadmills focus more on your lower body parts.
+As mentioned above, treadmills focus only on your lower body and core.

-This is not the case when it comes to ellipticals because they allow you to engage most of your body’s muscles.
-Add to this the fact that unlike treadmills, ellipticals can help you focus on isolated body parts.
+This is not the case when it comes to ellipticals as they allow you to engage in a full body workout.
+Add to this the fact that unlike treadmills, ellipticals allow you to focus on isolated body parts.

 With ellipticals, you put your feet on the pedals and move in an ellipse or an elongated circle.

 While using an elliptical, you are engaging your upper as well as your lower body parts.
 You can use your arms more to engage your back, chest and arms, or you can pedal backwards which places more emphasis on the quads.

-Ellipticals are low-impact machines; they are more gentle on your joints and don’t aggravate your injuries.
-You can use ellipticals if you are suffering from low-back pain, hip or knee pain, as well as other medical conditions like osteoporosis.
+Ellipticals are low-impact machines; they are more gentle on your joints and therefore are less likely to aggravate your injuries.
+Ellipticals are a smart decision if you are suffering from low-back pain, hip or knee pain, as well as other medical conditions like osteoporosis.

-It is safe to say that ellipticals are generally less expensive than treadmills.
-If you want to start your home gym, it’s probably a smart idea to get an elliptical and invest the rest of your money in getting another piece of equipment.
+Generally ellipticals are less expensive than treadmills.
+If you want to build on your home gym and have a budget, it may be best to get an elliptical, then invest your savings in getting another piece of equipment.
 Though if you can find a used treadmill or elliptical, it’s common to find deep discounts as people are sometimes happy to clear the space.

 This is because they have a less weight-bearing effect.
 This can be an advantage in case of an injury, however if you are looking to build stronger muscles and strengthen your bones, then a treadmill is the way to go.